 Results

 A total of 3,286 patients were tested using NGS of a panel covering 523 cancer-related genes (TSO500, Illumina) as part of clinical practice between October 2019 and October 2022.
 Patients with lung cancer and gliomas were not included in the analysis.
-Of the 3,286 patients, 175 (5.3%) had EGFR amplification, 38 (1.2%) had EGFR mutations, and 8 (0.2%) had EGFR fusion.
-All 175 patients with EGFR amplifications had microsatellite-stable (MSS) tumors, but 102 had co-amplifications in other cancer-related genes, and 78 had mutations with clinical significance (tier I/II).
-Among the 38 patients with EGFR mutations, three (8%) showed MSI-high status, and eleven (29%) demonstrated high TMB (≥ 10 mutations/mb).
+Of the 3,286 patients, 175 (5.3%) had EGFR amplification, 38 (1.2%) had EGFR mutations, and eight (0.2%) had EGFR fusion.
+All 175 patients with EGFR amplifications had microsatellite-stable tumors, but 102 had co-amplifications in other cancer-related genes, and 78 had mutations with clinical significance (tier I/II).
+Among the 38 patients with EGFR mutations, three (8%) showed MSI-high status, and 11 (29%) demonstrated high TMB (≥ 10 mutations/Mb).
 Among eight patients with EGFR fusion, three exhibited possible functionalities of the EGFR gene.

 Conclusion EGFR aberrations, mainly amplification, followed by mutation and fusion, were present in 6.4% of patients with metastatic solid tumors.